Reliability of relational event model estimates under sampling: how to fit a relational event model to 360 million dyadic events: Summary of results and future work

 \subsection{Reproducibility}

-Computation of explanatory variables for the experiments presented in this paper has been done with the open-source software \emph{event network analyzer}\footnote{\url{https://github.com/juergenlerner/eventnet}} (eventnet) and parameter estimation has been done with the \texttt{survival} package\footnote{\url{https://CRAN.R-project.org/package=survival}} \citep{therneau2013modeling} in the R software for statistical computing.
+Computation of explanatory variables for the experiments presented in this paper has been done with the open-source software \emph{eventnet}\footnote{\url{https://github.com/juergenlerner/eventnet}} and parameter estimation has been done with the \texttt{survival} package\footnote{\url{https://CRAN.R-project.org/package=survival}} \citep{therneau2013modeling} in the R software for statistical computing.
 The preprocessed list of 360 million relational events which constitutes our input data is publicly available at \url{https://doi.org/10.5281/zenodo.1626323}.
-The eventnet configuration, and an R script to fit models are available at \url{https://github.com/juergenlerner/eventnet/wiki/Large-event-networks-(tutorial)}.
-This facilitates to reproduce experiments as the ones presented in this paper -- potentially varying sample parameters, model statistics, model estimation procedure, or the empirical data used to fit the model.
+The eventnet configuration, and an R script to fit models are also available online.\footnote{\url{https://github.com/juergenlerner/eventnet/wiki/Large-event-networks-(tutorial)}} This facilitates to reproduce experiments as the ones presented in this paper -- potentially varying sample parameters, model statistics, model estimation procedure, or the empirical data used to fit the model.